takanori/dotfiles/README.md

 ## Neovim configuration

-This repository provides a Lua-based configuration for Neovim under the `nvim` directory.
-Running `setup.sh` creates a symbolic link at `~/.config/nvim` pointing to this folder so that Neovim automatically loads `init.lua`.
+This repository provides a Lua-based configuration for Neovim under the `nvim` directory and leverages the [LazyVim](https://www.lazyvim.org/) distribution.
+Running `setup.sh` creates a symbolic link at `~/.config/nvim` pointing to this folder so that Neovim automatically loads `init.lua`, which bootstraps LazyVim using the files in the `lua` directory.
 When Neovim starts via the provided `.vimrc`, it forwards to this Lua configuration.